St Anselm's Church, Southall

 St Anselm's Church in Southall is a Roman Catholic parish church served by the Society of Jesus in the London Borough of Ealing within the administration of the Archdiocese of Westminster.
 It is situated on The Green, a main thoroughfare into Southall.
+Built from 1967 to 1968, it has stained glass windows designed by Patrick Reyntiens and Jerzy Faczynski.
 The parish was home to the De Nobili Dialogue Centre; a Jesuit building for inter-religious dialogue.
 It is also the only Catholic church in Southall and the parish has more than fifty nationalities represented in the congregation.

 History

+Foundation

+During the time of recusancy, from the time of the English Reformation until the Roman Catholic Relief Act 1829, Catholics were recorded to be living in Southall.
+In 1768, the burial register of St Mary's Church in Norwood Green, recorded that "Mary widow of Cornelius Vanlewan, papist aged 54 years" died in the parish.
+In 1807, the local Anglican priest wrote that a Catholic priest, Dr Collins, was living in the area and had started a school in the manor.

 From 1906, when the parish began, to the present church, St Anselm's has been in three different church buildings.
 The first St Anselm's church in Southall began in 1906.
 It was situated in a tithe barn of Southall Manor House.
-It remained there until 1920, when a new building was opened.

-This building was in two halves.
+School and church building

+In 1919, the parish priest was Fr William M. Buckle.
+He sought the funding and building of a church and school to accommodate the growing congregation.
+That year, he placed a full-page advert in The Tablet calling for donations to build a church and school with the title "Save us at Southall or we Perish".
+A year later in 1920, a new church and school building was opened.
+The church was dedicated to Saint Anselm, as he had a manor in neighbouring Hayes from 1095 and travelled through Southall to reach it.
+The building in 1920 was constructed in two halves.
 One half was the church, the other was a hall that housed a small mixed junior school.
 As the size of the school increased, in 1930, a new church was opened.
 This was built beside the school and was a long, low, brick building with a separate small wooden bell tower.
-Nevertheless, the school again needed to be enlarged.
-So in 1968, the church moved to its present location and the old church became the school hall.
-From 2001, priests from the Society of Jesus have been serving the parish.